revdotcom/revspeech-api-docs/source/models/transcript.rst

 ---------------------- ---------------- ----------------------------------------------------------------------------------------------
 ts                     double           the timestamp of the beginning of the element in fractional seconds relative to the beginning of the audio
 ---------------------- ---------------- ----------------------------------------------------------------------------------------------
-ts_end                 double           the timestamp of the end of the element in fractional seconds relative to the beginning of the audio
+end_ts                 double           the timestamp of the end of the element in fractional seconds relative to the beginning of the audio
 ---------------------- ---------------- ----------------------------------------------------------------------------------------------
 confidence             double           confidence score of the provided value. ranges from ``0.00`` to ``1.00``
 ====================== ================ ==============================================================================================